EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/speclibs.rst

 Spectral Libraries
 ##################

-Spectral Libraries are collections of (i) spectral profiles and (ii) attributes to describe these profiles.
+Spectral Libraries are collections of spectral profiles and attribute to describe these profiles.

-The EnMAP-Box stores spectral profile in vector layers, i.e. a single spectral profile is one of many other attributes related to a vector feature.
-Compared with *"traditional"* spectral library formats, this offers a couple of advantages:
+The EnMAP-Box stores spectral profile in vector layers.
+Compared with *"traditional"* spectral library formats, this offers several advantages:

-* Spectral profiles can easily linked with spatial coordinates or more general, geometries (points, lines, polygons)
+* we can link spectral profiles to spatial geometries (points, lines, polygons) and display them in GIS maps

-* QGIS functionality can be used to ensure data integrity of profile attribute values by design.
-This reduces the risk of incorrect or inconsistent information.
+* we can use existing QGIS functionality to ensure data integrity and avoid incorrect or inconsistent attribute values by design.
-  For example, QGIS can ensures that values of a categorical attribute "material_type" need to be taken from a list of defined material names.
+  For example, QGIS can ensures that values of a categorical attribute "material_type" need to exist in a list of predefined material names.

-* User can store spectral profiles in a wide range of data backends, ranging from local file types like `GeoJSON <https://geojson.org/>`_ or `GeoPackage <https://www.geopackage.org/>`_ to remote server hosted databases like `PostgreSQL. <https://www.postgresql.org/>`_
+* we can store spectral profiles in a wide range of data backends, ranging from local file types like `GeoJSON <https://geojson.org/>`_ or `GeoPackage <https://www.geopackage.org/>`_ to remote server hosted databases like `PostgreSQL. <https://www.postgresql.org/>`_

 .. figure:: img/speclib_overview.png